-RS:X World Championship – Can it influence Olympic selection?
+RS:X World Championship – Can it influence GBR Olympic selection?

 Also starting for GBR are: Men Isaac Lines and Samuel Sills, and women Mollie Densley Robins, Josephine Spencer and Erin Watson.

-The leading places in Torbole will undoubtably feature the top competitors from the two recent Enoshima events . . .
+The leading places in Torbole will undoubtedly feature the top competitors from the two recent Enoshima events . . .

 In the women’s events Yunxiu Lu of China took gold in both the World Cup Series and the final Tokyo2020 Test event, with Britain’s Emma Wilson finishing fourth and fifth overall.